DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 Note: It's recommended to adjust forwarder settings through CloudFormation rather than directly editing the Lambda function.
 The description of settings can be found in the [template.yaml](template.yaml) and the CloudFormation stack creation user interface when you launch the stack.
 Feel free to submit a pull request to make additional settings adjustable through the template.

+## Deletion

+To safely delete the forwarder and other AWS resources created by the forwarder CloudFormation stack, follow the steps below.

+1. Find the [datadog-forwarder (if you didn't rename it)](https://console.aws.amazon.com/cloudformation/home#/stacks?filteringText=datadog) CloudFormation stack.
+Or you can find the stack from the forwarder Lambda function's management console by clicking the link from the message "This function belongs to an application.
+Click here to manage it.", and then click the "Deployments" tab on the application page.
+1. "Delete" the CloudFormation stack.

 ## Settings

 To view all the adjustable settings of the forwarder, click "Launch Stack" from the [Installation](#installation) section and you will be prompted with a CloudFormation user interface with all the adjustable settings (you do not have to complete the installation).